 I will bring several sets of pentominoes for participants to play with, and I will leave plenty of time for creative exploration.
 Children are welcome to attend!

-I am a cofounder and software developer for GogyUp, an educational technology startup.
+I am also a cofounder and software developer for GogyUp, an educational technology startup.
 Pronounced ( go - gee - up ), we build never-ending opportunities for every adult to achieve economic security through connecting what they learn to the work they want and with the employers who need them.
-I am also a Ph.D. mathematician who taught college mathematics at various places, including the University of Minnesota.